JPatrickDev/BBC-Sport-API/README.md

 delay to the return of the results, not doing so can often result in not all of the scores being returned, or sometimes scores from strange leagues when results from much more high profile games are available if you view the scores in a browser.
 Seems the BBC don't actually return all of the scores in the original request, but insert them client side with JS.
-There is a .async method that allows the request to be made easily on another thread and a FixtureListener to deal with the results, which should make the HTMLUtil mode much more usable.
+There is a .async method that allows the request to be made easily on another thread and a FixtureListener to deal with the results, which should make the HTMLUnit mode much more usable.

 Please be considerate when using this library.
 Please try keep requests limited, once or twice a minute at most if possible.